For as much envying as we do of other relationships, the truth is—even the most wonderful, "perfect" union can end in divorce.

 So what can you do when your happy marriage feels miserable (and seems hopelessly lost)?

-Find a little perspective: Focus on why you fell in love with your partner and what you want your life to become like together.
+Find a little perspective: Focus on why you fell in love with your partner and what you want your life as a couple to become.
 Even better, tell your partner this without any expectations of them doing the same.

 Be brave enough to go first: Be willing to apologize to your partner first instead of waiting for them to make the first move.

-Stop waging war: Stop doing anything that's causing harm to your partner or injures your feeling of connection.
-This might simply mean showing a little more patience, compassion and kindness.
+Stop waging war: Stop doing anything that's causing harm to your partner or injures your feeling of connection and intimacy.
+This might simply mean showing a little more patience, compassion, and kindness.

 The happiness and success of any marriage is reflected in the little things you do (and fail to do) for each other.
 Don't let your marriage fall apart like so many couples do.
-Today, make a fresh start.
+Make a fresh start, today.
 Choose to do something that moves you out of the past and imagines a brighter future together.
 Choose your relationship over the often alluring consistency of inaction.